alexbelgium/hassio-addons/fireflyiii_data_importer/Readme.md

 ## Configuration

-Read official documentation for information how to set the variables: https://docs.firefly-iii.org/data-importer
+Read official documentation for information how to set the variables: https://docs.firefly-iii.org/data-importer.
+Configurations can be added in the /config/addons_config/fireflyiii_data_importer/configurations folder according to :https://docs.firefly-iii.org/data-importer/help/config/
+An auto import can be made by adding files in /config/addons_config/fireflyiii_data_importer/import_files according to : https://docs.firefly-iii.org/data-importer/usage/command_line/

 Options can be configured through two ways :